-If you have had or are recovering from TB and have persistent symptoms of lung disease, you may be at risk for developing more severe symptoms if you acquire a respiratory viral infection, including COVID-19.
+- If you have had or are recovering from TB and have persistent symptoms of lung disease, you may be at risk for developing more severe symptoms if you acquire a respiratory infection, including COVID-19.
 Keep taking your TB treatment as prescribed.
 There is no clear evidence that active TB disease puts you at increased risk of COVID-19 infection, but we do know that people have worse health and treatment outcomes if their TB treatment is stopped or interrupted.

-Currently, there is no evidence to suggest that latent TB infection (LTBI) puts you at higher risk of getting COVID-19.
+Currently, there is no evidence to suggest that latent TB infection (LTBI) alone puts you at higher risk of getting COVID-19.
 If you are generally in good health, it is unlikely that LTBI influences the symptoms associated with COVID-19.

 to study this question, but at this time the World Health Organization (WHO) does NOT recommend the use of BCG vaccination to prevent or cure COVID-19.
 Also, people with a history of BCG vaccination should not feel they are protected from acquiring COVID-19 disease.
 Visit the WHO website

 for more information.

-CLICK TO ENLARGE
+CLICK TO ENLARGE TB Chart

 for more information and access to mental health services.
-For further general information about coping with stress visit the WHO’s Coping with Stress during the 2019n-CoV outbreak
+For further general information about coping with stress, visit the WHO’s Coping with Stress during the 2019n-CoV outbreak

-section of the BCCDC website.
+section of our website.